 4.2.7.3.2.6 Initiating Device Channel Access Mechanism

-Before a transmission or a burst of transmissions on an Operating Channel, the Initiating Device shall operate at least one Channel Access Engine that executes the procedure described in step 1) to step 8) below.
+Before a transmission or a burst of transmissions on a channel or combination channels, the Initiating Device shall operate at least one Channel Access Engine that executes the procedure described in step 1) to step 7) below.
 This Channel Access Engine makes use of the parameters defined in table 7 or table 8 in clause 4.2.7.3.2.4.

 A single Observation Slot as defined in clause 3.1 and as referenced by the procedure in the present clause shall have a duration of not less than 9 µs.